telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 curl 'localhost:1026/ngsi-ld/v1/entities?type=T&prettyPrint=yes&spaces=2' -H "Accept: application/json"
 ```

-If you try this command you will see the entities without the "@context" member.
+If you try this command you will see the entities without the "@context" member (the context is returned in the HTTP header "Link" instead).

 You can also ask `curl` to not add any Accept header at all, by giving it an empty Accept header:
 ```bash
 curl 'localhost:1026/ngsi-ld/v1/entities?type=T&prettyPrint=yes&spaces=2' -H "Accept:"
 ```

-Orion-LD responds with **application/json** if no Accept header is given.
+Orion-LD responds with mime-type *application/json* if no Accept header is given.
+Orion-LD responds with mime-type *application/json* whenever possible (for example, for accept header `*/*` or `application/*`.

 Back on track ...
 The entity "urn:entities:E1" was created without any context, i.e. the Core Context, but when creating "urn:entities:E2" we gave a context.
 So, why do both entities come back with the Core context???

 Simple.
 The context of the **GET request** was the core context, and that is what has been used to assemble the response.

+This is important:

-Each request uses the current context, the context used when issuing the request.
-Never mind what was used before.
+**Each request uses the current context, the context used when issuing the request.
+Never mind what context was used before.**

 After all, a context is nothing but a collection of aliases.
 The real names and values are the longnames, which is what is stored in the database.